I DUE ROCCOLI

 Also…

-Two rooms and one suite have a private terrace looking out over the lake.
+Best rooms have a private terrace looking out over the lake.
 The hotel also boasts a tennis court, outdoor pool and outdoor jacuzzi.

 ESSENTIAL INFO